kennedydane/genemap_gen3/README.md

 your OpenStack login details at the time of sourcing.

 ## Setting up variables
-There are only two files that should need configuring for this installation and these are contain the variables that Packer/Terraform and Ansible use.
+There are only two files that should need configuring for this installation and these contain the variables that Packer/Terraform and Ansible use.

 ### Packer and Terraform